 We had two big clients.
 We needed to keep these clients.
 Before we announced the pricing changes, we had discussed how they might react.
 We’d agreed that if they complained too hard, we’d be happy to waive minimums for them.
 But that’s not what happened.

-Our second biggest client had lots of little services.
-She was going to incur minimum fees on those services, but she had some big services which made a lot of revenue.
+This client was a private business owner.
+She had lots of little services.
+She was going to incur minimum fees on those services, but she had some big services which made lots of revenue.
+Several hundred thousand dollars each month.

 She complained that we were making so much on those big services, it wasn’t fair to bill her minimums on the other services.